Luis Robert Player Props: White Sox vs. Guardians

 - The Guardians pitching staff is 27th in the league with a collective eight strikeouts per nine innings.

-- The Guardians' 3.85 team ERA ranks seventh across all league pitching staffs.
+- The Guardians' 3.85 team ERA ranks seventh across all MLB pitching staffs.

-- Guardians pitchers combine to give up the second-fewest home runs in baseball (102 total, one per game).
+- Guardians pitchers combine to allow the second-fewest home runs in baseball (104 total, one per game).

+- Curry (3-0) gets the start for the Guardians, his third of the season.

+- In his most recent appearance -- in relief on Wednesday -- the righty tossed one inning against the Kansas City Royals, giving up one earned run while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.